 When I do a custom order I always send updates to the client on how far along I am in the creative process and when all is said and done I send photos of the creation when it is completed to make sure no changes are needed before I ship it out.
-Needless to say I was very happy when I got a response from the Bride to be that said…“OMG they are awesome!!!”
+Needless to say I was very happy when I got a response from the bride today that said…“The amount of detail is impressive!!!
+These are great!!!”

 Spooky season is upon us and that is why I spent a majority of my weekend in my art studio working on commission orders.
 As most of the items I was working on needed time to sit and dry I decided to take the opportunity to make another Horror Villain Icon Dead Girl Decay barrette.